British V-Twins - Where can I Buy One?

 French restorer and Vincent-lover Patrick Godet also makes Vincent Egli replicas.
 Website:

-Steve Tonkin also provides new Egli-Vincents, as well as Matchless G50s, Gold Stars and Manx Nortons
+Steve Tonkin no longer provides new Egli-Vincents, but he does supply newly restored Matchless G50s, Gold Stars and Manx Nortons

 The Hesketh 1000cc v-twin was developed in 1974, with 4 valves per cylinder and overhead camshafts....it went into production before development was complete, but development has continued by Broom development Engineering, who have changed tyres, brakes, added oil cooling improvements, and gearbox modifications.
 They make about 12 per year at their Northamptonshire facility.
 On the left above is the original and on the right the current v1000 model.
 Note back to spoked wheels and re-positioning of calipers.
 Here is the NEW website:

 Update JAN 2014: New Hesketh Model 24 with 120 BHP 1950cc aircooled v-twin power - actually an S&S engine.

 Norcroft-Enfield.
 The Norcroft venture was started by Bill Hurr and Richard Hurst.
 Hurr noticed that a Royal Enfield Bullet has the same bore and stroke as a Vincent Balack Shadow and Rapide.
 After successfully designing a 50-degree v-twin with Enfield top ends, they got Metisse to design a custom built rolling chassis.
 Financial problems led to a postponing of production plans.
 The bike is still under development.
 UPDATE 2014: Now going into production - see links below

 Original Website: http://www.norcroft.co.uk New Website (2013): http://norcroft.jimdo.com/Norcroft on Facebook: https://www.facebook.com/pages/Norcroft/537892286302547